-[ ek-yoo-muh-nis-i-tee, -me- or, esp.
-British, ee-kyoo- ]
+[ ek-yoo-muh-nis-i-tee, -me- or, especially British, ee-kyoo- ]

-/ ˌɛk yʊ məˈnɪs ɪ ti, -mɛ- or, esp.
-British, ˈi kyʊ- /
+/ ˌɛk yʊ məˈnɪs ɪ ti, -mɛ- or, especially British, ˈi kyʊ- /

 (in the Christian church) the state of being ecumenically united, especially in furthering the aims of the ecumenical movement.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2021

 Example sentences from the Web for ecumenicity

 But the ecumenicity of the council was generally acknowledged by 680.